Azure/open-service-broker-azure/docs/roadmap.md

 # Roadmap

 This is the official roadmap for the Open Service Broker for Azure (OSBA) project.
-OSBA is currently available as an stable release and this roadmap represents our plan to continue to evolve (OSBA) and the services it provides.
+OSBA is currently available as a stable release and this roadmap represents our plan to continue to evolve (OSBA) and the services it provides.

 OSBA releases follow [semantic versioning](https://semver.org/) strictly, and the current stability is `v1.0.1`, which means that we will not make backward incompatible changes within a 1.x.x release.